AnSeph/Insplus/Insurgency+ Tactical Rebalance Theater Readme.txt

 [h1][b][url=http://steamcommunity.com/groups/Insplus]CLICK ME TO JOIN THE OFFICAL STEAM GROUP[/url][/b][/h1]

 [h1][b]Insurgency+ Tactical Rebalance Theater Mod[/b][/h1]
-This is a custom gameplay modification for Insurgency.
-It includes various gameplay tweaks and changes to Vanilla Insurgency's classes, weapons, gear, movement, damage model, and more.

 [h1][b]If you would like to run this on a local bot game:[/b][/h1] You can run this locally however by first opening console and typing "mp_theater_override insplus_default".
 Then you can load up any map, coop or regular pvp with bots to try it out.